Sivakumar123logins/Demo/README.md

 # Demo
-Hii this is first demo
+Hii this is first demo in aws amplify studio